The Founding of New Chapters — Steps Toward a Charter

 The great differences among colleges and universities — size of faculty and student body, governmental organization, library holdings, careers of graduates — preclude the formulation by Phi Beta Kappa of uniform, abstract standards for institutional membership.
 The Committee on Qualifications attempts to assess each applicant college or university with regard to its distinctiveness.
 Those seeking a chapter will be expected to produce both qualitative and quantitative evidence that their institution's educational programs in the arts and sciences conform to the objectives of Phi Beta Kappa.
 The applicant group must demonstrate that their institution has standards that encourage excellence, a system of governance that promotes academic freedom and vigor, a scholarly faculty, a promising student body, a library and other educational facilities serving and complementing the course offerings and an adequate and dependable income sufficient to maintain academic excellence.

 The committee will also closely examine the curriculum for the baccalaureate degree to assess whether students are engaged in study that illuminates the human condition by exploring aspects of taste and feeling, of the reasoning process, of the physical and moral worlds, of individual and group responsibility, and of the meaning of life as a whole.
 The study of literature, languages, philosophy, religion, the fine arts, history, the social sciences, mathematics and the natural sciences is held to be central to the objectives of Phi Beta Kappa.
-In 1991 the chapters adopted the specific Stipulations Concerning Eligibility for Membership in Course.
-The stipulations are provided here so that applicant faculty groups will know which of their academic programs enroll students who would be eligible for election should a charter be approved by the 2015 triennial Council.
+In 2011 the chapters adopted the revised Stipulations Concerning Eligibility for Membership in Course.
+The stipulations are provided here so that applicant faculty groups will know which of their academic programs enroll students who would be eligible for election should a charter be approved by the 2018 triennial Council.

 Chapter Application Materials (PDF)